Capital-Economics-IT/ce_api_examples/README.md

 * **Metadata**
 * **Data**

-An optional `?vers=parameter` can be added to specify the version of the API you wich to use. _The latest current version will be used if no version is specified._
+An optional `?vers=number` can be added to specify the version of the API you wich to use. _The latest current version will be used if no version is specified._

 Each API endpoint requires **basic authentication** (see above) along with assorted query parameters to specify the data you wish to retrieve.